-In February 2010, we issued \$900 million of 4.75% senior notes due February 1, 2020 ("2020 Notes").
+In February 2010, we issued \$900 million of 4.75% senior notes due February 1, 2020.
 Our proceeds were \$900 million and were net of an issuance discount of \$5.5 million.
 In addition, we incurred issuance costs of \$6.4 million.
 Both the discount and issuance costs are being amortized to interest expense over the term of the 2020 Notes using the effective interest method.
 The effective interest rate including the discount and issuance costs is 4.92%.
 Interest is payable semi-annually, in arrears, on February 1 and August 1, and commenced on August 1, 2010.

 In June 2014, we entered into interest rate swaps with a total notional amount of \$900 million designated as a fair value hedge related to our 2020 Notes.
 The interest rate swaps effectively convert the fixed interest rate on our 2020 Notes to a floating interest rate based on LIBOR.
 Under the terms of the swap, we will pay monthly interest at the one-month LIBOR interest rate plus a fixed number of basis points on the \$900 million notional amount.
 In exchange, we will receive 4.75% fixed rate interest from the swap counterparties.
-As of March 1, 2019, the fair value of the interest rate swaps was added to the carrying value of current debt in our condensed consolidated balance sheets.
+The fair value of the interest rate swaps is included in the carrying value of our debt in the condensed consolidated balance sheets.
 See Note 6 for further details regarding our interest rate swap derivatives.